mdolidon/endlines/README.md

 ## News

 Version 1.9.1 fixes a theoritical corner-case where a read-error during the second pass would not be properly reported, only while the `--final` flag is used.
+OSX version kindly compiled and offered by @biziclop

 Versions 1.9 got the "--final" option, outputs normal messages to standard output instead of standard error stream, and allows short flags collapsing.

 Versions 1.8.x got safe for concurrent launches.

-Version 1.7 embeds the speed and robustness improvements of quickly paced previous versions.
-I strongly encourage you to upgrade.
-I removed the tags on purpose.
-Besides, I don't have a Mac anymore, and this will be the last version that I can compile for OSX by myself.
-If somebody is willing to provide support with OSX builds, I'll be glad to team up.
-Please just open an issue.